alechenninger/blog/posts/stay_calm_stop_mocking.md

 Now, let's consider a scenario we must test:

 ```
-Given an account
-When an order is received for a subscription for the account
+Given an order for a subscription
+When the order is fulfilled
+Then the account named on the order has one active subscription
 ```

 Compare these two tests: